-- 1. Assist individuals from diverse backgrounds to achieve optimal health utilizing the knowledge gained from biological, social, and nursing sciences - 2.
-Formulate a comprehensive plan of care that minimizes risk and optimizes safety using the nursing process - 3.
-Integrate the role of professional nurse into clinical practice - 4.
+- 1. Assist individuals from diverse backgrounds to achieve optimal health utilizing the knowledge gained from biological, social, and nursing sciences - Formulate a comprehensive plan of care that minimizes risk and optimizes safety using the nursing process - Integrate the role of professional nurse into clinical practice - 4.
 Apply psychological, social, and cultural knowledge to nursing practice - 5.
 Use inter- and intra-professional communication and collaboration skills to deliver evidence-based, patient-centered care - 6.
-Assume the role of advocate to improve health care delivery by communicating and acting according to the expressed needs of the individual - 7.
-Interpret data and apply evidence to support clinical judgment - 8.
-Develop and implement patient education based on identified need and in collaboration with the patient - 9.
+Assume the role of advocate to improve health care delivery by communicating and acting according to the expressed needs of the individual - Interpret data and apply evidence to support clinical judgment - Develop and implement patient education based on identified need and in collaboration with the patient - 9.
 Utilize a variety of resources, including electronic media and medical technology to provide safe, quality care of the patient and family - 10.
 Provide leadership, manage resources, delegate and supervise members of the healthcare team - 11.
 Relate and apply concepts of communication, reasoning, critical analysis, ethical behavior and appropriate interpersonal interaction to situations in his or her career and personal life

 - Completion of a minimum of 34 units of general education prerequisite coursework (GPA of 2.5 or higher) in the following subjects at an accredited college or university:

 - Human Anatomy with lab

 - Microbiology with lab

-- Microbiology with lab

-- Human Physiology with lab
+- o Human Physiology with lab

-General Chemistry with lab

-- General Chemistry with a
+- o General Chemistry with lab

-Writing & Composition

-- whiling & Composition
+- Writing & Composition

-- Intermediate Algebra or higher
+- o Intermediate Algebra or higher

-- \circ General Psychology
+- General Psychology

-- $\circ\,$ Introduction to Sociology or Cultural Anthropology
+- o Introduction to Sociology or Cultural Anthropology

-- Introduction to Public Speaking / Oral Communication
+- o Introduction to Public Speaking / Oral Communication

 - o General Education (GE) Breadth Area C2 (minimum of 3.0 units in literature, philosophy, or foreign language)1